isaacadams/hat/devs.md

 - use the cli in a github action
   - https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action
   - https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace#publishing-an-action
-- special syntax to build clients with base domain and auth
-- build lexer to find {{token}} and replace them with Store trait
 - remove dependency on serde_json
 - ✅ add STATUS URL to test output after name
 - ✅ use new .http syntax that supports file path or raw